-With burner operating, press • ↓ button.
-Then press ▲ or ▼ to change to the scheduled time.
-Press the • ↓ button again; the • ↓ starts timing.
-Burner will automatically shut off a set time.
+With burner operating, press TIMER button.
+Then press A or V to change to the scheduled time, then press the TIMER button again, the TIMER starts timing and the TIMER will flash and the MANUAL OPERATING green operation light flashes.
+Burner will INSTRUCTIONS automatically shut off at set time.